Le-Roi-du-village/azure-functions-swagger-ui/README.md

 **Note:** When specifying paths that are not internet links, ensure that these paths are relative paths with the project root as the source.

-**Note:** If you provide a list of paths in the doc_path parameter, it's recommended to set display_topbar to either 2 or 3.
+**Note:** If you provide a list of paths in the `doc_path` property, it's recommended to set `display_topbar` to either 2 or 3.
 This ensures that the select bar will be visible, allowing users to easily navigate between the different documents.

 ### Simple Example